 Ring Around Bells (#2202) is another wonderful music toy for use during circle time.
 The children push an external switch and eight bells twirl around sounding the musical scale.

-The Bongo Drums (#756) are played by activating two capability switches, so two children can play the drums at the same time.
+The Bongo Drums (#756) are played by activating two capability switches so two children can play the drums at the same time.
+It's a great way to introduce and practice cooperative play.

 Improving Fine Motor Skills